peizihui/auditable-blindCA-ecc-issuer/README.md

 1. First ensure you have Docker installed.
 [See Docker installation help](https://docs.docker.com/install/).

-2. From a command line in cert-issuer dir, build your docker container:
+2. From a command line below, build your Docker container:

     ```
     docker pull rujia/contract-kit:v14.